Because most burglars enter homes by simply opening unlocked doors or windowsor

 quote prices.
 Some will be much better than others at designing a system

-that meets your needs conveniently and at a reasonable cost.
+that meets your needs conveniently for a reasonable price.
 Even for the

-Dont agree to pay more than half of the cost of a system installation
+Dont agree to pay more than half of the price of a system installation

 before the work begins.
 Ideally, arrange to hold back at least half of

-the payment until two weeks or a month after the system is up and runningenough
+the payment until two weeks or a month after the system is up and running.

-50 U.S. homes gets broken into each year.
-But over time, the odds can turn
+get broken into each year.
+Over time, however, the odds turn against you.

-against you.
-And given the financial, physical, and psychological damage
+And given the financial, physical, and psychological damage that can result

-that can result from a burglary, it makes sense to do what you can to become
+from a burglary, it makes sense to do what you can to become more secure.

 For millions of American households, one component of a home security plan